When is it a good time for website redesign

 - Create a website design that centers around your customers so they can see that you value them more than anything else.
 Give them what you think they would love to hear and see, based on your research on consumer behavior.

-- One simple move which shows that you are committed to progress and have great new things to offer is a change in your business logo with a refreshing one.
-Not only will the new logo complement your refurbished website, but will draw immediate attention of the customers.
+- One simple move, which shows that you are committed to progress and have great new things to offer is change in your business logo with a refreshing one.
+Not only will the new logo complement your refurbished website, but will draw immediate attention.

 - Change your previous CTAs with new and catchy ones.
-Go through the websites of businesses that have been successful in 2020 to find out what kind of CTAs they have implemented so you get an idea on what works in the current times.
+Go through the websites of businesses that have been successful in 2020 to find out what kind of CTAs they implemented so you have an idea on what works in the current times.

 - Include only useful categories in your menu bar instead of cramming it with information that your customers may not be looking for at all.